-4. The Review Board "common law" of decisions, formed in the context of a "presumption of disclosure" and the "clear and convincing" evidence of harm criteria, might be analyzed for its value to future declassification efforts.
+1. The Review Board "common law" of decisions, formed in the context of a "presumption of disclosure" and the "clear and convincing" evidence of harm criteria, should be applied to future declassification efforts.
 Perhaps parts of this "common law" might be codified to provide further guidance for declassifying federal records.